 - Place cold water and remaining lime juice in a small bowl; sprinkle with gelatin.
 In a double boiler or metal bowl over simmering water, constantly whisk egg yolks and agave nectar until mixture coats the back of a spoon.

-- Remove from the heat and whisk in gelatin mixture and lime peel until blended.
+- Remove from the heat and whisk in gelatin mixture and lime zest until blended.
 Refrigerate until slightly chilled, about 15 minutes.
 In a large bowl, combine cranberry and egg mixtures; beat until well blended.
 In a small bowl, beat cream until stiff peaks form.
 Fold whipped cream into cranberry mixture.

 - For cake layer, in a small bowl, beat cream cheese, agave nectar and 4 teaspoons dark rum until light and fluffy.
 Fold in mint.
 Brush pound cake slices with remaining dark rum.
 Spread cream cheese mixture over eight cake slices; top with remaining slices.